Provisional Government of the Republic of China (1912): Dong'anmen Gate incident

 The revolutionaries were trying to lure Yuan Shikai to the south.
-By making Yuan the president of the southern Nanking-based provisional government, he would have to give up his military power base in the north.
+By making Yuan the president of the southern Nanjing-based provisional government, he would have to give up his military power base in the north.
 In February 1912, troops were looting shops and stealing from rich commercial areas.
 They then burned down the Dong'anmen gate (東安門) on the wall surrounding the Imperial City.
 Thousands of people were killed.
 This mutiny was actually ordered by Yuan and Cao Kun.
-Yuan intimidated the revolutionaries and made it clear that the new government would have to go to him in Peking, he was not going to the south.
-This was an excuse to move the capital of the new republic from Nanking back to Peking.
+Yuan intimidated the revolutionaries and made it clear that the new government would have to go to him in Beijing, he was not going to the south.
+This was an excuse to move the capital of the new republic from Nanjing back to Beijing.

 End of provisional government

 Yuan Shikai, the Premier of the Qing government, negotiated with the revolutionaries in exchange of the post of the president.
 Avoiding a civil war, the revolutionaries agreed to Yuan's plan of the unified China under Yuan's government.
 On 8 March 1912 the Provisional Senate passed the Provisional Constitution to limit Yuan's power in the future.
 On March 10, the Senate elected Yuan as the second Provisional President of the Republic.
-The power of the Nanking Government and the Provisional Senate hence transitioned to the Beiyang government in Peking, which signified the dissolution of the Provisional Government.
+The power of the Nanjing Government and the Provisional Senate hence transitioned to the Beiyang government in Beijing, which signified the dissolution of the Provisional Government.
 The transition to the north in the next few years would be challenging with factions, warlords, constitutional movements and many other issues.